globaldothealth/autoparser/README.md

 Contains functionality to:
 1. Create a basic data dictionary from a raw data file (`create-dict`)
-2. Use an LLM (currently only ChatGPT via the OpenAI API) to add descriptions to the data dictionary, to enable better parser auto-generation (`add-descriptions`)
+2. Use an LLM (currently via either OpenAI or Google's Gemini) to add descriptions to the data dictionary, to enable better parser auto-generation (`add-descriptions`)
 3. Create a mapping csv file linking source to target data fields and value mappings using the LLM, which can be edited by a user (`create-mapping`)